navid-ahrary/AZ-104/az-204/08-container.md

 - Geo-replication: For scenarios requiring high-availability assurance, consider using the geo-replication feature of **Premium** registries.
 Geo-replication helps guard against losing access to your registry in a regional failure event.
 Geo-replication provides other benefits, too, like network-close image storage for faster pushes and pulls in distributed development or deployment scenarios.
 - Zone redundancy: A feature of the **Premium** service tier, zone redundancy uses Azure availability zones to replicate your registry to a minimum of three separate zones in each enabled region.

+## Tasks

+Task scenarios

+ACR Tasks supports several scenarios to build and maintain container images and other artifacts.

+- Quick task - Build and push a single container image to a container registry on-demand, in Azure, without needing a local Docker Engine installation.
+Think docker build, docker push in the cloud.
+- Automatically triggered tasks - Enable one or more triggers to build an image:
+  - Trigger on source code update
+  - Trigger on base image update
+  - Trigger on a schedule
+- Multi-step task - Extend the single image build-and-push capability of ACR Tasks with multi-step, multi-container-based workflows.

+Each ACR Task has an associated source code context - the location of a set of source files used to build a container image or other artifact.
+Example contexts include a Git repository or a local filesystem.

 ## Azure Container Instances

 ![alt text](https://learn.microsoft.com/en-us/training/wwl-azure/create-run-container-images-azure-container-instances/media/container-groups-example.png)